For Taiwanese Youth, Does Studying in China Lead to Changes in Political Identity?

 As for the future, as Taiwan faces growing economic disparity and proactive measures from China, will Taiwanese change their views of cross-strait relations and their identities?
 It’s a topic that merits future exploration and attention.

-Lu Chen-wei is deputy secretary-general and researcher at Association of Strategic Foresight, ROC (ASF).
-She’s also senior assistant researcher at the National Policy Foundation, a think tank linked to the KMT.
+Lu Chen-wei is deputy secretary-general and researcher at Association of Strategic Foresight (ROCASF).
+She’s also a senior assistant researcher at the National Policy Foundation.